adobe/coral-spectrum/coral-guide/manual/styles.md

 ### Domains

-It comes pre-configured with a kit that is limited to the following domains :
+It comes pre-configured with a kit that is limited to certain domains including :

-* *.adobe.com
-* *.demdex.com
-* *.acrobat.com
-* *.omniture.com
-* *.day.com
 * localhost
 * 127.0.0.1
 * 0.0.0.0
+* *.adobe.com

 If you are using Coral Spectrum on a server on a domain other than these, you will need to request and configure your own Typekit kit.

-### Requesting a Kit for Additional Domains

-If you need to enable Coral Spectrum on additional domains, you will need to obtain a voucher for Adobe Clean from the Typekit team.

-1. Create a [generic Adobe account](https://inside.corp.adobe.com/itech/kc/KB1312968.html) to use as your Typekit account. (recommended)
-2. Visit [Adobe TypeKit Wiki](https://wiki.corp.adobe.com/display/devrel/Using+Typekit+at+Adobe) for further help on Adobe TypeKit accounts.
-3. Configure your kit per the Kit Configuration settings below.
-4. Configure Coral Spectrum to use your default kit per the instructions below.
+Reach out to the Typekit team on https://fonts.adobe.com/.

 ### Kit configuration

-Your Kit should be configured with following font variations included.
+Your Kit should be configured with at least the following font variations included :

 ```
 Adobe Clean - Light